jrgn9/data2410-portfolio/README.md

 sudo pip install ./prettytable-3.6.0.tar.gz
 ```

+### Troubleshooting:

+I sometimes had some difficulties running PrettyTable in xterm.
+For the most part, just importing it with the tarball did the trick.
+However, sometimes I had to just purge pip completely and start over.
+I don't know if it works best to install pip and the library right in xterm or in bash terminal, but I would try both approaches if it doesn't work.
+I would also check if there are a more recent version than 3.6.0 and download a new tarball if it is giving you trouble.
+After some purging and cursing it have always worked for me.

+&nbsp;

 ## How to run
 Simpleperf runs in server and client mode.
 Each mode have different flags you can invoke.